Venquis7/variables-in-strings/README.md

 ### Syntax

-The function takes two arguments: string (required) and an object containing the data to be used.
+The function takes two arguments: a string (required) and an object containing the data to be used.
 The second argument is optional, allowing you to include the function in larger, single-source string solutions.
 If nothing is passed in the second argument, or there is no match, the original string will be returned.

 ```